Stinger-Soft/PhpCommons/README.md

 # PhpCommons

-Some common methods to ease the life of anonymous PHP developer
+Some common methods to ease the life of anonymous PHP developers

 ## String
 * **startsWith** Tests if a string starts with the specified prefix.